pamjesus/RotorHazard-OBS-Websocks-Control-Plugin/README.md

 	"PASSWORD": "YourPassword",
 	"PRE_START": 2000
   }
-}
 ```

-Set your IP, port, and password.
+Set your OBS parameters like IP, port, and password.

 This plug-in can be active/inactive by setting the parameter ENABLED accordingly.